Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 And then, believe it or not, you end up doing the same thing with your job, for example.

 You think this is all there is, and you settle for it.
+You feel insecure just thinking about getting out of the situation.

 Have you ever thought about getting a new, better, more exciting job only to get discouraged by your thoughts telling you this is all you can aspire to be?